justinTsugranes/personal_CV/README.md

 <br>

 **Microsoft Consultant** @ Best Buy, Inc. - Asheville, NC _(2013 - 2014)_ <br>
-- Demonstrated the functinality and usefulness of the Microsoft Surface Pro product line as well as introduced users to the newly developed Chrome OS<br>
+- Demonstrated the functinality and usefulness of the Microsoft Surface Pro product line as well as introduced users to the newly developed Chrome OS
-- Worked closely with other team members to demonstrate, promote and sell Microsoft products in and across the store to ensure customers' end-to-end needs were met while exceeding sales targets in revenue, margin and solutions<br>
+- Worked closely with other team members to demonstrate, promote and sell Microsoft products in and across the store to ensure customers' end-to-end needs were met while exceeding sales targets in revenue, margin and solutions
-- Built quality relationships with retail consumers, while providing them with relevant and memorable product demonstrations.<br>
+- Built quality relationships with retail consumers, while providing them with relevant and memorable product demonstrations.

 <br>

 **Principal Guitarist for Weekly Services** @ First Baptist Church - Charlotte, NC _(2009-2011)_ <br>
 - Quickly prepared and performed a large variety of music as directed for worship services
 - Utilized Aviom monitor systems and in ear monitors to create personalized stage mixes